Ultimate St. Cloud Real Estate Investing Guide for 2026

 Buy and Hold

-When an investor acquires real estate and sits on it for a long time, it’s considered a Buy and Hold investment.
-Their income assessment involves renting that investment property while they retain it to maximize their returns.
+When an investor acquires real estate and sits on it for a long time, it is thought to be a Buy and Hold investment.
+While a property is being kept, it's typically being rented, to increase profit.

-At some point in the future, when the market value of the investment property has grown, the investor has the option of liquidating the investment property if that is to their advantage.
+Later, when the market value of the investment property has increased, the real estate investor has the option of liquidating the asset if that is to their benefit.

 Factors to Consider